WanjiruMargaret/python-phase-4-code-challenge-pizza/README.md

 - Using Postman to make requests
 - Running `pytest -x` and seeing if your code passes the tests
-- Running the React application in the browser and interacting with the API via the frontend
+- Running the React application in the browser and interacting with the API q the frontend

 You can import `challenge-1-pizzas.postman_collection.json` into Postman by